frkatona/soxhlet_workup/readme.md

 ## To Do:
   - [x] Rework stats for readability and ANOVA testing
+  - [x] Add gel fraction to the crosslink density calculation/plot
-  - [ ] Consider why the crosslink density results are so much higher than those found in the Fanse et al. reference
+  - [ ] Consider why the crosslink density results are higher than those found in the Fanse et al. reference